hellothisistim/OpenSourcePipeline/README.md

 Enter the Open Source Pipeline.

-##Current status: Foundation work
+##Current status: Redesign
-I have the base framework sketched out as Python objects.
-Now it's time to plan how these objects relate to the real world (or, less dramatically, the filesystem and/or the production database.)
+OSP ran into a dead-end trying to be too tricky and too reliant on BASH, so I'm in the midst of a redesign.
+This requires that I do some learning and question some of my basic assumptions, too.
+Frankly, that's the whole point of this little project anyway.
+Expect the goals and approach to evolve as I make progress.
+So far, I have the base framework sketched out as Python objects.
+Now it's time to plan how these objects relate to each-other and to the real world (or, less dramatically, the filesystem and/or the production database.)

 Special thanks goes out to Mateusz Wójt for getting in touch about why OSP wasn't working.
 I had left OSP in a totally broken state for nearly a year -- not good!
 That spurred some re-thinking and this new approach.

 ##Goals:
 + Minimal configuration on the workstation
 + Understand that artists want to deal with as little "technical stuff" as possible.
 + Structure the environment so that it's flexible and expandable (multiple shows, variable naming-standards, changing storage).
-+ Utilize Shotgun as a central "brain" that knows where everything lives on the filesystem.
++ Be flexible about what database (if any) will be used.
+(I do truly love Shotgun, but some people may not need or want to be tied to it.
+Some studios may not even need a database at all.)
 + Facilitate "breaking off" a chunk of work to outside vendors and bringing their output back into the pipe.
 + Allow customization by overloading OSP standard components with local studio-custom code.

 ##Approach:
++ Use Python objects to represent the logical structure at a facility, for it's resources and  it's projects.
++ Provide interfaces from that logical structure to the actual tools used.
+(Shells or a GUI, filesystem(s), database, renderfarm)
 + Use the idea from Unix of simple, single-function tools, piped together to create something useful and complex.
-+ Rely on [Shotgun](http://www.shotgunsoftware.com/) for the production database.
++ Artists' jobs are hard enough.
+If you make it easy for them to do the "right thing," they will.
+If it's complicated, they won't.
+Let's make it easy so we can all have a nicer time.

-##Components in progress:
+##Components (no longer) in progress (due to the redesign):
 + ospenv : A studio-wide command-line environment and framework for job-specific customizations.
 This is the base framework that OSP will run on.
 + show.sh : Allows the user to further set up the environment for a show, sequence and shot.

 ##Future components:
 + Daily system
 + Site/Show/Shot magic for Nuke.
 Knobs in root which get evaluated + updated, all pathnames in script get expression-linked to the root knobs for single-point "correctability."
++ A publishing system to "nail down" files and avoid unexpected changes downstream.
++ A "package up these files and send them to a vendor" tool.

+Things that are specifically related to Shotgun:
-+ Checking  tool for logging sources in SG.
++ Check-in tool for logging sources in SG.
 + Log all sources in a Nuke script into Shotgun as an element and link them to the SG Version.
-+ A "package up these files and send them to a vendor" tool.

-#Installing

-The Open Source Pipeline will need to have a home on a central location, called OSP_HOME.
-This will probably be a network share or something similar, something that's available to all the machines in the facility.

-Once the OSP files are placed in this central location, run the install script (osp/core/ospinstall) on each machine that will be "OSP-aware."
-This script will modify /etc/bashrc in order to source the OSP environment from our central location.
-This is the only bit of configuration that lives locally on a workstation (see goal #1, "minimal configuration on the workstation," above.)
-All other configuration will be done facility-wide from OSP_HOME.